 - Melee (Unarmed and with weapons)

-On top of these three styles (which you can mix and match) you can also use potions/poisons and enchantments to give your attacks additional qualities.
-There are some enemies that can only be hurt by either silver/enchanted weapons or spells.
-The issue I have with the combat is that the easiest way to beat enemies is to become an assassin.
-By hiding in the shadows and firing an arrow your attack damage gets multiplied which is more than enough to kill most enemies.
+On top of these three styles (which you can mix and match), you can also use potions and enchantments to give your attacks additional qualities.
+There are some enemies that can only be hurt by either silver or enchanted weapons or spells.
+The issue I have with combat is that the easiest way to beat enemies is to become an assassin.
+By hiding in the shadows and firing an arrow, your attack damage gets multiplied, which is more than enough to kill most enemies.

 The Witcher 3 however, limits your combat style.
 You can still cast magics, but these are limited to one handed signs.
 Which are nowhere near as powerful as the wizards and sorcerers.
 But these signs can make battles with some monsters a lot easier.
 There is range combat, however it is mostly ineffective and is only useful for luring enemies that fly.